How To Spot A Narcissist and Narcissistic Abuse

 NPD pervades all aspects of the person’s life.
 It is an intrinsic part of their personality, whereas general narcissism may only affect a few aspects.

 People that show high tendencies toward narcissism (non-clinical) are psychologically healthy and well-adjusted, often even very successful, whereas people with actual NPD are inflexible and volatile, and don’t manage day-to-day life well.
 People with NPD, however, can be so skilled at being manipulative that most people around them won’t even be able to tell that they have NPD.
 They are able to completely conceal their dysfunction in order to get what they want.
 You won’t see their true self until they’ve become very close to you.
 We call those types of people covert narcissists, whereas someone whose narcissism is on display is an overt narcissist.
 Donald Trump is a textbook example of overt narcissistic personality disorder.
+It’s not that he’s a devious and underhanded liar, it’s that he actually believes the things he says.

 Some of the REAL tell-tale signs of narcissism (of a personality disorder level) are as follows: